 - Notify the council of the result of a house to house charitable collection

-Yes.
-This means that you will be able to act as though your application is granted if you have not heard from the council by the end of the 10-day target completion period.
+You will need tacit consent, this means that you will be able to act as though your application is granted if you have not heard from the council by the end of the 10 day target completion period.

 Failed application redress

-Please contact the council in the first instance, using the details below.
+Contact the council using the details below.
 You have the right to appeal to the Minister for the Cabinet Office.
-Appeals must be lodged within 14 days of the refusal.
+Appeals must be logged within 14 days of the refusal.

 Licence holder redress

-Please contact the council in the first instance, using the details below.
+Contact the council using the details below.
 You have the right to appeal to the Minister for the Cabinet Office.
 Appeals must be lodged within 14 days of the decision.

 Write to: Licensing Unit, Medway Council, Gun Wharf, Dock Road, Chatham, Kent ME4 4TR